-Charles and his family stayed in Bangkok for ten years, and for him, following God’s plan for his life was really hard.
+Charles and his family stayed in Bangkok for ten years, and for him, following God’s plan for his life were really hard.
 “We’ve been through a lot while doing this ministry.
-We endured everything, from financial struggles, to complicated family problems, broken relationships and homesickness.”
+We endured everything, from financial struggles to complicated family problems, broken relationships, and homesickness.”

 After praying fervently, “God spoke to us through our quiet time and reminded us that He will never leave us nor forsake us.
 God made it clear in Jeremiah 29:11, ‘For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future.’
 The verse was so timely and it somehow helped us to hold on a little longer,” Charles said.

 As their struggles continued to grow, Charles and his family also tried their best to understand the purpose behind everything.
 Then one day, while the family was busy with their ministry, a stranger knocked on their door.
 “He told us he’s also a missionary graduate from ACM and God prompted him to visit us.
 We didn’t know him, but I am sure that God sent him to help us.
 He gave us money to buy food that could sustain us for a month!
 I almost cried when he said that God will use everyone and everything just to save His faithful servants,” Charles said.

 After receiving help from the stranger, more people came to them and blessed them with financial help and prayers.
 Their ministry eventually grew bigger and more people were given a chance to know more about the gospel.